RATEL77/F1-Fit-Timing-Project/README.md

-# 🏁 F1 Fit Timing — Pit-Stop Strategy Optimization
+# 🏁 F1 Pit Timing — Pit-Stop Strategy Optimization

-**F1 Fit Timing** is a data-driven study that pinpoints the *optimal first pit-stop lap* in Formula 1 races.
+**F1 Pit Timing** is a data-driven study that pinpoints the *optimal first pit-stop lap* in Formula 1 races.
 Using historical race telemetry (1950 – 2024), we cluster strategies, fit regression / classification models, and visualize the trade-off between timing, time-loss, and under-cut success.

 ---